captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-You can have a victory—or you can have a ring.
+You can have a victory — or you can have a ring.
 Can’t have both.
 Lulu, I need an escort to the office!!!...

 ---